wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-7!

+-   !begin-bullet!
--   Removed dependency to `memoise` (@brodieG, #25)
+    Removed dependency to `memoise` (@brodieG, #25)

+    !end-bullet!
+-   !begin-bullet!
--   Fixed a test case that changed the `crayon.enabled` setting, potentially (@brodieG)
+    Fixed a test case that changed the `crayon.enabled` setting, potentially (@brodieG)

+    !end-bullet!
+-   !begin-bullet!
--   Added `crayon.colors` option, to specify the number of colors explicitly
+    Added `crayon.colors` option, to specify the number of colors explicitly

+    !end-bullet!
+-   !begin-bullet!
--   `TERM=xterm` and `tput colors=8` will use 256 colors, as 256 colors
+    `TERM=xterm` and `tput colors=8` will use 256 colors, as 256 colors
     are usually supported in this case (#17)

+    !end-bullet!
+-   !begin-bullet!
--   Support colors in ConEmu and cmder, on Windows
+    Support colors in ConEmu and cmder, on Windows

+    !end-bullet!
+-   !begin-bullet!
--   Fix color detection in Emacs tramp
+    Fix color detection in Emacs tramp

+    !end-bullet!
+-   !begin-bullet!
--   `col_strsplit` and `col_substr` corner cases:
+    `col_strsplit` and `col_substr` corner cases:

     !begin-bullets-8!
+    -   !begin-bullet!
-    -   handle empty chunks at beginning or end of strings like `base::strsplit` (@brodieG, #26)
+        handle empty chunks at beginning or end of strings like `base::strsplit` (@brodieG, #26)

+        !end-bullet!
+    -   !begin-bullet!
-    -   explicitly deal with 'split' values that are not length 1 as that is not currently supported
+        explicitly deal with 'split' values that are not length 1 as that is not currently supported

+        !end-bullet!
+    -   !begin-bullet!
-    -   handle zero length `x` argument in `col_substr`, and add more explicit error messages for corner cases
+        handle zero length `x` argument in `col_substr`, and add more explicit error messages for corner cases

+        !end-bullet!

     !end-bullets-8!
+    !end-bullet!
+-   !begin-bullet!

--   Some performance improvements to `col_substr` (@brodieG)
+    Some performance improvements to `col_substr` (@brodieG)

+    !end-bullet!
+-   !begin-bullet!
--   Change rgb to ANSI code mapping, based on the "paint" ruby gem (@richfitz, #33, #34)
+    Change rgb to ANSI code mapping, based on the "paint" ruby gem (@richfitz, #33, #34)

+    !end-bullet!

 !end-bullets-7!